 Our affordable braces can help you create a beautiful smile and confidence for a lifetime.
-Call for a FREE orthodontic screening and receive $1500 off UCR fee* today!
+Call 800-559-8092 for an orthodontic screening.

-• No Charge for Second Opinion • Payment Options Starting at $99 Per Month
+• No Charge for Second Opinion • Monthly Payment Plans

 Orthodontists are dental specialists that focus on the diagnosis and treatment of aligning bites and smiles.
 An Orthodontist goes through an additional two to three years of specialized formal education beyond dental school.
 All of our Orthodontists are certified specialists that focus their scope of practice and continuing education on the ability to get you smiling your best.

 Your smile tells everyone how you feel about yourself.
 A beautiful, straight smile says you are confident and carry yourself with high self-esteem.
 Studies indicate that people who have had braces look better and feel better about themselves.
 We know that people who feel better about themselves are apt to be more successful at school, work and making friends.
 Braces are one of the things you can do for you and your children to ensure their over-all health throughout their lifetime.

 For your convenience, we have general dentistry, specialty services and orthodontics, all in the same office.
 Our offices use the highest quality products including Damon brackets, Ormco brackets to choose your colors, Ormco Ice aesthetic ceramic brackets and Invisalign.
 With free consultations and best in value services, Greenberg Dental & Orthodontics makes braces a reality for anyone.